Evolution of IT functions within organizations

 Concepts related to IT governance

-A brilliant example exhibiting the merger of both practices (IT governance and ITSM) could be Queensland health, a large Australian government agency, which implemented a centralized IT service management model based on ITIL framework.
-The study revealed that the success of the project was dependent on the commitment of senior management and so is the recognition of the need to for an appropriate change management strategy for transforming organizations culture to a service-oriented focus.
-It also highlighted the importance of maintaining close relations with multiple vendors in order facilitate technology transfer in-house staff.
+A brilliant example exhibiting the merger of both practices (IT governance and ITSM) could be Queensland health, a large Australian government agency, which implemented a centralized IT service management model based on the ITIL framework.
+The study revealed that the success of the project was dependent on the commitment of senior management and so is the recognition of the need for an appropriate change management strategy for transforming organizations’ culture to a service-oriented focus.
+It also highlighted the importance of maintaining close relations with multiple vendors in order to facilitate technology transfer, in-house staff.
 An effective project governance and execution process further contributes to the implementation success.